Steve-Fenton/astro-accelerator/src/pages/about/front-matter.md

 ### Layout

 Specifies the layout for the page.
+Astro is pretty particular about this, so if you see an error `Error: failed to load module for ssr: ../layouts/Default.astro` it's because that path is incorrect for the file (usually because of the number of `../../` you need, vs how many you included - but sometimes because you mis-spelled the layout name).

 ```yaml
 layout: ../layouts/Default.asto